faithvoid/PiHOLED/README.md

 To install these on DietPi, install Python & RPi.GPIO via the DietPi Software installer & afterwards type "sudo apt install libopenjp2-7 && pip3 install psutil requests luma.oled" into your terminal.

-For non-DietPi users, type "sudo apt install python3 python3-pip libopenjp2-7 && pip3 install psutil requests luma.oled" instead, and modify the .service file to reflect your username.
+For non-DietPi users, type "sudo apt install python3 python3-pip libopenjp2-7 && pip3 install psutil requests luma.oled gpiozero" instead, and modify the .service file to reflect your username.

 ## How to install:
 - Download PiHOLED or PiHOLED-WiFi (depending on whether you're using a wired or wireless connection)